 Take the #20 or #42 bus from downtown Honolulu to the Aloha Stadium where a huge swap meet, kind of like a tropical flea market takes place Wednesdays, Saturdays and Sundays.
 You can find all kinds of foods, crafts, and souvenirs.
 This is a fun way to hang out with the Hawaiian locals.

-Take a few hours during your vacation to visit the Pearl Harbor museum.
+Take a few hours during your vacation to visit the USS Arizona Memorial.
 This is part of our history, so it is a great learning experience.
-It is also an inexpensive attraction to visit during your trip to Oahu.
+This is one of the most popular day trips in Oahu.

 Unless you surf a lot, you will not want to go surfing in Hawaii.
 However, you can certainly go cheer on a surfer.
 Oahu is a surfer’s paradise in the winter months.
 If you are visiting in the summer months, you will have to skip this activity, because the water is flat over those summer months.
 The best time to watch the surfers is before 11 AM near the Mokule’ia Beach Park.

 Waikiki reminds me a lot of South Beach in Florida.
 Lots of interesting characters!
-A free and FUN activity is people watching in Waikiki.
-You can just shop and people watch along the street or hang out at the beach in Waikiki Beach.
+This beach is also a free activity.
+As I mentioned, Waikiki Beach does attract a lot of interesting characters.
+One of our favorites at Waikiki beach is people watching.
+You can also just shop and people watch along the street or hang out at the beach in Waikiki Beach.